home

 In this course participants receive:

-• an overview of the different IMS/DC (now officially called IMS/TM) components which are directly involved in application programming;
+• an overview of the different IMS/TM (formerly called IMS/DC) components which are directly involved in application programming;

 • a description of the internal handling of messages in the IMS regions.

-The most important aim of the course is that participants learn to write IMS/DC programs efficiently:
+The most important aim of the course is that participants learn to write IMS/TM programs efficiently:

 • message processing is practised extensively;